Reconstructing a Heavy Neutral Lepton at the LHC: Introduction

 \section{Introduction}

-Heavy fermion singlets with no electric charge provide the simplest UV completion of the Standard Model (SM) that is able to generate the dim-5 Weinberg operator \cite{Weinberg:1979sa}, which arguably makes them the most motivated scenario for BSM physics.
-Let us briefly discuss the minimal setup (see the generic discussion in \cite{Boyarsky:2018tvu}, the majoron model in \cite{Cuesta:2021kca} or the dark matter model in \cite{delaTorre:2023nfk}) using 2-component spinors\footnote{In this notation $\chi$ is a left-handed spinor whereas its conjugate contravariant $\bar \chi$ is right handed (we omit Lorentz indexes).
-For example, to define the electron we need two of these left handed spinors with opposite charge: $e$ and $e^c$.
-A mass term would then read $m \left( e e^c + \bar e \bar {e^c} \right) =m \, \bar \Psi_e\Psi_e$, where $\Psi_e$ is the 4-component electron in the chiral representation of $\gamma^\mu$: $\Psi_e= $ and $\bar \Psi_e=\left( e^c\; \bar e \right)$.}.
+Heavy neutral leptons (HNL) provide the simplest UV completion of the Standard Model (SM) that is able to generate the dimension 5 Weinberg operator \cite{Weinberg:1979sa}, which arguably makes them the most motivated scenario for BSM physics \cite{Fukugita:1986hr,Dodelson:1993je,Atre:2009rg,Tello:2010am,Das:2012ze,Boyarsky:2018tvu,Drewes:2022akb}.
+Let us briefly discuss a minimal setup (see also the models in \cite{Cuesta:2021kca,delaTorre:2023nfk}) PMNSusing two-component spinors.

-To explain neutrino masses we need at least two heavy neutral leptons (HNLs): two bi-spinors $(N, N^c)$ of opposite lepton number $L =\pm 1$ combined into a Dirac field of mass $M$.
-Assuming no extra Higgses, lepton-number conservation and only dim $\le 4$ operators we have \beq -{\cal L} \supset M \, N N^c + y_\nu\, H L N^c + {\rm h.c.}\,, \eeq where $H=(h^+\; h^0)$, $L=(\nu \; \ell)$ and, with all generality, we have redefined the 3 lepton doublets to find the flavor combination in the Yukawa.
-After electroweak (EW) symmetry breaking the neutrino mass matrix reads \beq {\cal M} = , \eeq where $m=y_\nu v/\sqrt{2}$ and the dots indicate terms forbidden by $L$.
-This rank-2 matrix implies a Dirac field $(N', N^c)$, with $N'=c_\alpha N + s_\alpha \nu_3$, of mass $m_{N}=\sqrt{M^2+m^2}$ plus three massless neutrinos.
-The (massless) neutrino $\nu'_3=-s_\alpha N + c_\alpha \nu_3$ has now a small component $s_\alpha= m/\sqrt{M^2+m^2}$ along the sterile flavor $N$.
+To explain neutrino masses we need at least two bi-spinors $(N, N^c)$ of opposite lepton number $L =\pm 1$ combined into a Dirac field of mass $M$.
+Assuming no extra Higgs bosons, lepton-number conservation and only dim $\le 4$ operators we have \beq -{\cal L} \supset M \, N N^c + y_\nu\, H L N^c + {\rm h.c.}\,, \eeq where $H=(h^+\; h^0)$, $L=(\nu \; \ell)$ and we have redefined the three lepton doublets to obtain the flavor combination in the Yukawa interaction.
+After electroweak (EW) symmetry breaking the neutrino mass matrix reads \beq {\cal M} = , \eeq where $m=y_\nu v/\sqrt{2}$ and the dots indicate terms forbidden by lepton number conservation.
+This rank-2 matrix implies a Dirac field $\, (N', N^c)\, \,$, with $\, N'=c_\alpha N + s_\alpha \nu_3 \,\,$, of mass $m_{N}=\sqrt{M^2+m^2}$ plus three massless neutrinos.
+The neutrino $\nu'_3=-s_\alpha N + c_\alpha \nu_3$ is massless but has now a small component $s_\alpha= m/\sqrt{M^2+m^2}$ along the sterile flavor $N$.